TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 !!! tip
     In most cases, use the static `ansible.builtin.import_tasks` statement, it has more advantages than disadvantages.

-One of the biggest disadvantages of the dynamic *include_tasks* statement, syntax errors are not found by easily with `--syntax-check` or by using *ansible-lint*.
+One of the biggest disadvantages of the dynamic *include_tasks* statement, syntax errors are not found easily with `--syntax-check` or by using *ansible-lint*.
 You may end up with a failed playbook, although all your testing looked fine.
 Take a look at the following example, the recommended `ansible.builtin.import_tasks` statement on the left, the `ansible.builtin.include_tasks` statement on the right.

 !!! quote ""